open/close all folders

 - Grumpy Old Man: Oh, he complains with the best of them.
 Ties into Good Is Not Nice.

 - Old Media Playing Catch-Up: The tragedy of his character is that Tom isn't suited for the digital age, and is painfully aware that he's on the verge of being left behind.
+Ironically, his Good Old Ways style of investigation is what finally cracks the Underwoods' cover-ups.

-- Screw the Rules, I'm Doing What's Right: His general philosophy; he won't abide by new rules or guidelines if it conflicts with his moral compass.
+- Screw the Rules, I'm Doing What's Right!: His general philosophy; he won't abide by new rules or guidelines if it conflicts with his moral compass.

 Maybe this nice guy doesn't finish last.